 In order to remedy the problem of excess demand, the aggregate demand has to be reduced by an amount equal to the inflationary gap.
 This will keep the economy at full employment equilibrium but will lower the price level and thus combat the inflation.
 The aggregate demand may be reduced by taking recourse to fiscal policy or to monetary policy.

-Reduce Government Expenditure
+(i) Reduce Government Expenditure

 Reduction in government expenditure will reduce aggregate demand and remove the inflationary gap.
-This can also be shown by a diagram in the same way as was done in a two sector model.
-The C+I+G curve will shift downward showing fall in Government expenditure.
 The fall in government expenditure should be equal to the inflationary gap.